 In September 2023, the Company signed a three-year credit facility for its American subsidiary with a maximum borrowing limit of \$7.5 million.
-In addition, the Company has a line of credit in Sweden up to 4,000 SEK (\$0.4 million as of December 31, 2024), as well as a loan facility in Spain to provide it with up to 6.0 million (\$1.0 million as of December 31, 2024).
+In addition, the Company has a line of credit in Sweden up to 4,000 SEK (\$0.4 million as of December 31, 2024), as well as a loan facility in Spain to provide it with up to \$1.0 million (\$1.0 million as of December 31, 2024).
 The interest rate is determined by the bank at the time the loan is taken.
 The loan facility in Spain consists of short-term loans, ranging between three to six months.

 During the year ended December 31, 2023 the Company has taken from time-to-time revolving short-term loans from the same commercial bank of variable amounts.
-The loans ranged between 60.2 million to 60.2 million (60.3 million and 60.2 million and 60.2 million and 60.2 million and 60.2 million (60.3 million and 60.2 mi
+The loans ranged between 0.2 million to 0.3 million and 0.3 million as of December 31, 2023) with interest rates between 0.2 million to 0.3 and for periods of three to six months.
+In December 2023, the agreement with the commercial bank was extended to provide loans up to 0.3 million (0.3 million as of December 31, 2024).
+These loans can be used only for paying different taxes to the Spanish tax authorities.
+The interest rate is determined at the time the loans are being taken.

-In March 2024 the Company signed a non-recourse factoring agreement with the same commercial bank under which it factors certain accounts receivable related to invoices issued to a specific customer up to ε 3.0 million (\$3.1 million as of December 31, 2024).
+In March 2024 the Company signed a non-recourse factoring agreement with the same commercial bank under which it factors certain accounts receivable related to invoices issued to a specific customer up to \in 3.0 million (\$3.1 million as of December 31, 2024).
 The maximum amount provided by the bank cannot exceed 75% of the monthly invoice for that customer.
 The agreement is in place until April 2025.
-Subsequently in March 2025 the agreement was extended for one year and the facility was increased up to ε 4.0 million (\$4.3 million as of March 31, 2025).
+Subsequently in March 2025 the agreement was extended for one year and the facility was increased up to \in 4.0 million (\$4.3 million as of March 31, 2025).
 Under the terms of this agreement, the factor assumes all rewards and credit risks associated with the purchased receivables and the Company has no further obligation related to their collection.

 In June 2024 the Company signed a factoring agreement with a commercial bank for an unlimited period.
-According to the agreement the Company factors certain accounts receivable related to invoices issued to certain customers up to the amount of ε 11.6 million (\$12.1 million as of December 31, 2024).
+According to the agreement the Company factors certain accounts receivable related to invoices issued to certain customers up to the amount of $\in 11.6$ million (\$12.1 million as of December 31, 2024).
 The amounts can be used only for payroll related costs in Germany.